José Álvarez de Choudens

 José Álvarez de Choudens (April 25, 1922 - February 1, 2003) was a neurosurgeon and Secretary of Health of Puerto Rico.
 He was recognized for pioneering the accreditation of neurosurgical training programs in Puerto Rico and for strengthening the island's public health infrastructure.

 Early life and education

 Álvarez de Choudens was born in 1922 in Arroyo and completed his secondary education in local public schools before enrolling in pre-medical studies at the University of Puerto Rico, Río Piedras.
-He earned his medical degree at the University of Maryland School of Medicine in 1944, completed an internship at St. Agnes Hospital in Baltimore, served in the U.S. Army during WWII, and finalized neurosurgical training at Maryland by 1951. Álvarez de Choudens was a member of the Phi Sigma Alpha fraternity.
+He earned his medical degree at the University of Maryland School of Medicine in 1944, completed an internship at St. Agnes Hospital in Baltimore, served in the United States Army during WWII and assigned to the '19th General Hospital' which was in Frankfurt, Germany.
+Finalized neurosurgical training at Maryland by 1951. Álvarez de Choudens was a member of the Phi Sigma Alpha fraternity.

 Medical career

 Returning to Puerto Rico in 1947, Álvarez de Choudens worked as a general surgeon before pursuing neurosurgery training.
 In 1951, he became the third neurosurgeon on the island and later directed the neurosurgery service at San Juan's Municipal Hospital and at the San Juan VA Medical Center.

 He co-led efforts with neurosurgeon Nathan Rifkinson to gain official residency accreditation for neurosurgery at the University of Puerto Rico's Medical Sciences Campus.
 Puerto Rico's program achieved accreditation in 1970 under their leadership.